Mats Rosengren

 Doxology – a rhetorical approach to epistemology

 Protagoras dictum advocating man as the measure of all things is, perhaps, the most poignant expression of a doxological position, stating explicitly that no apprehension escapes the human-related conditions of knowledge alluded to in Protagoras’s fragment.
-Departing from the pivotal question “What would a Protagorean position imply for epistemology today?”, I develop a critique of the purely discursive notion of knowledge, still central in Anglo-Saxon epistemology.
+Departing from the pivotal question “What would a Protagorean position imply for epistemology today?”, I develop a critique of the purely discursive notion of knowledge.
 I emphasize the fact that our knowledge is always embodied, in ourselves as biological beings as well as formulated and/or preserved in some language, institution or ritual; practiced and upheld by one or many individuals, always in one historical moment or other and within the admittedly diffuse framework of an ever changing but still specific social situation.
 Doxology is not a relativism abandoning all claims to objectivity or science – far from it – but an attempt, in the wake of the serious and fundamental criticisms of the late 20th century, to readdress and reconsider what knowledge, science and objectivity could be today.
 Nor is doxology a teaching about apparent or illusory knowledge, but about situated, variable and interested knowledge.
 In short it is a teaching about how we actually do create the knowledge that we need – in science as well as in life.
 In my publications on doxology I have tried to formulate and develop a concept of knowledge taking heed of all these factors.
 First introduced in 2002, this concept, doxology, has now become wildly used within the social and human sciences in Scandinavia.

 Publications